kevinrodbe/library/content/03-content-negotiation.md

 When navigating web pages we don't typically worry about content negotiation because, as users, we delegate most of this task to the browser.
 It tells the server, on our behalf, what representation it accepts.

-Looking at a web site like google.com, the browser asks for HTML and we see the google.com front-page.
+Visiting at a web site like google.com, the browser asks for HTML and we see the google.com front-page.
 If we want to change the language, we could change our browser settings and have it ask the google.com server for its content to be in German (de-DE) instead of English (en-US).
 Or when we click on a download link for a PDF, the browser asks the server for a PDF format.

 In this level we are going to look at how to negotiate two different characteristics of the response: